 document both within and outside of Australia.
 These include Accountants, Bank

 Managers, Barristers, Ministers/Clergymen, Police Officers or School Principals.

 To obtain certified copies of your documents, you will need to take both an original and a photocopied version of the document to an appropriate authorised person.
 They will certify that the photocopy is a true copy of the original.
 The certification should include a statement such as "This is a true copy of the original document sighted by me" and include the name and address, contact phone number, profession or occupation of the person who certifies the documentation and date signed.

 Once you have chosen your course of study, you will need to apply direct to AC.
 Applications typically close 3 weeks before semester commences.

-All AC application forms are completed online.
+All AC application forms are completed online and available here.
 There are different forms depending on the level of study you are applying for and the location of your course.
 If you are unsure about which application to complete, our Future Students team can guide you in the right direction.